Marcelo H. del Pilar National High School

 Marcelo H. del Pilar National High School (formerly Bulacan High School) is a public secondary educational institution in the Philippines established in 1903.
 It offers instruction from Grades 7 to 10 (Junior High School) and Grades 11 to 12 (Senior High School).

-Aside from the Basic Education Program, the Junior High School implements five special programs endorsed by the Department of Education which are the Special Program in Science, Technology, and Engineering (SPSTE), Special Program in Journalism (SPJ), Special Program in Foreign Language (SPFL), Special Program in the Arts (SPA), and the Special Program in Sports (SPS).
+The Junior High School implements Basic Education Program alongside five special programs endorsed by the Department of Education which are the Special Program in Science, Technology, and Engineering (SPSTE), Special Program in Journalism (SPJ), Special Program in Foreign Language (SPFL), Special Program in the Arts (SPA), and the Special Program in Sports (SPS).

 The Senior High School was added in school year 2016-2017 and offers Academic, Technical, Vocational and Livelihood (TVL), Arts and Design, and Sports tracks.
 Under these tracks are the various strands, namely: Humanities and Social Sciences (HUMSS), Science, Technology, Engineering and Mathematics (STEM), Accountancy, Business and Management (ABM), Arts and Design (AAD), Sports, and different TVL specializations.
 Both JHS and SHS offer Open High School Program to expand access to basic education.